ReneMalingre/Etrade-Engine/README.md

 ## Description

-This is server application that runs an products inventory back-end.
+This is server application that runs an ecommerce products back-end.
 It allows the user to view, add, update and delete products, categories and tags.
-Categories and tags can be associated with products.
+Categories and tags can be associated with multiple products, and products can have multiple tags.
 The application uses the express.js framework in a node.js environment, and a MySQL database using Sequelize.

 ## Table of Contents